======= ======= ====== ====== ====== ===== ==== ====== ====== ===== ==== ======= ======= ====== ====== ====== ===== ==== ====== ====== ===== ====

 The concept behind JanSporting is simple, and one that stems from the well-known fact that you should never let an overly-intoxicated person pass out on their back.
 If they do pass out on their back, they might vomit, be so smashed that they don’t realize they vomited, then choke on said vomit and die.
 It sounds like something you’d see featured on 1000 Ways To Die, but I can assure you it’s a very real problem.
 It’s how Jimi Hendrix died, as well as FIJI pledge Scott Krueger back in 1997.

-The scariest part about Scott Krueger’s tragic death is that the brothers in charge of taking care of him on that fateful night told the court that when they left Krueger, they put him on his stomach with a trash can by his head in case he had to throw up.
+The scariest part about Scott Krueger’s tragic death is that the brothers in charge of taking care of him on that fateful night told the court that they put him on his stomach with a trash can by his head in case he had to throw up.
 Sounds like how some would normally position a person who’s had too much to drink, right?
 Well, the FIJIs ended up leaving Scott unattended, he wound up on his back, and the rest is a sad reminder that drinking, while unbelievably fun, can be unfathomably dangerous.

 So how can a drunk person be prevented from rolling onto their back?
 There are a few general methods.
 One of these is the time-honored recovery position.
 My preferred method, however, is JanSporting them.